Call: 314-994-3300 ext. 2070

 1640 S. Lindbergh Blvd.

 St. Louis, MO 63131

 The Archdiocese of St. Louis includes churches in Franklin, Jefferson, Lincoln, Perry, St. Charles, St. Francois, St. Louis, Ste.
 Genevieve, Warren, and Washington Counties, and the Independent City of St. Louis.
-"Guide to St. Louis Archdiocesan Parish Records" is a finding aid to Catholic microfilm holdings and is available for use in the Department and for purchase.
+"Guide to St. Louis Archdiocesan Parish Records" is a finding aid to Catholic microfilm holdings available for use in the Department.
 The St. Clair County (Illinois) Genealogical Society lists active parishes with links to parish websites if available.

 The Archdiocese maintains a website with a searchable index of burials in Catholic cemeteries within its boundaries.
-See the department's online listing of cemtery records for Catholic holdings.
+See the department's online listing of cemetery records for Catholic cemetery holdings.

-The Department holds microfilm copies of parish jubilee histories for churches in eastern Missouri.
-Some of the publications are in German, Polish, and Czech.
+The Department holds microfilm copies of parish jubilee histories for congregations in eastern Missouri.
+Some are in German, Polish, and Czech.

 The Diocese of Belleville includes churches in Alexander, Clay, Clinton, Edward, Franklin, Gallatin, Hamilton, Hardin, Jackson, Jefferson, Johnson, Lawrence, Marion, Massac, Monroe, Perry, Pope, Pulaski, Randolph, Richland, Saline, St. Clair, Union, Wabash, Washington, Wayne, White, and Williamson Counties.

 An online finding aid to the department's microfilm holdings is available through the St. Clair County (Illinois) Genealogical Society.